ypyl/ypyl.github.io/Blog/2014-07-07-Fixed-header-or-column-for-HTML-table-using-JQuery.md

 ---
 layout: post
-title: "Fixed header or column for HTML table using JQuery"
+title: Fixed header or column for HTML table using JQuery
 date: 2014-07-07

 tags: javascript